WinterVein/CamelBoard/README.md

 -To do this, open up replies.html and/or index.html and scroll down to line 52(50 for

-index.html) where it says: <h4>Welcome to CamelBoard comments/home!</h4>  Then just simply
+index.html) where it says: Welcome to CamelBoard comments/home!
+Then just simply

 replace that with your Own Message.